How Do Credit Card Companies Make Money?

 The acquiring bank, issuing bank, and credit card network all make money by withholding a small percentage of the authorized transaction amount from the merchant.

-Called the “merchant discount,” this fee combines various costs, such as interchange fees.
-The rate per transaction is determined by the credit card network.
+Called the merchant discount or merchant discount rate (MDR), this fee combines various costs, such as interchange fees.
+The rate per transaction is determined by the credit card network and typically ranges from 1% to 3% of the transaction amount.
 The merchant’s bank deducts the fee from the authorized purchase transaction amount, sending the remaining funds to the merchant.
+(In some cases, merchants may charge customers a surcharge to cover this fee.)

 This fee is then divided between the acquiring bank, the card network, and the issuing bank.
 The issuing bank makes the most money from interchange fees because it assumes the most risk throughout the process if you default on the debt.